AppWick-hub/genetic_DBs/README.md

 In this repository, I will upload some relevant genetic databases that can be used in downstream variant prioritization.
+The extracted gene lists from the AutDB database, contain varying confidence genes from disorders such as ASD, ADHD, SCZ, OCD, DD, etc.